Updated January 2018

 A NIF does not need a separate entity number if it serves only one eligible school or library and is located on the same campus as that school or library.
 An example of this type of facility is a separate cafeteria building on a high school campus that is only used by students from that high school.
 The applicant should use the entity number of the school or library on the funding request.

-A NIF that serves multiple schools or libraries must have an entity number.
+A NIF that serves multiple schools or libraries must have a separate entity number.
 An example of this type of facility is a separate cafeteria building on a high school campus that functions as a central kitchen for the entire school district.

 A NIF that is not located on the same campus as a school or library must have an entity number.
 An example of this type of facility is a school stadium on school property but not on the campus of any school that hosts the sporting events for the entire school district.